 The Comet’s Name

-The comet’s orbital period was first discovered by an English astronomer by the name of Edmund Halley in 1705 which why now the comet is crowned its famous name.
+The comet’s orbital period was first discovered by an English astronomer by the name of Edmund Halley in 1705 which is why now the comet is crowned the famous name.
 He examined reports of a comet approaching Earth in 1531, 1607 and 1682.
-He concluded that these three comets were actually the same comet returning to the solar system in an orbit, and predicted the comet would come again in 1758 and of course, when the time came his theory was vindicated despite him not living to see the event for himself and the comet was named after him.
+He concluded that these three comets were actually the same object returning to the solar system in an orbit, and predicted that the comet would come again in 1758 and of course, when the time came his theory was vindicated despite him not living to see the event for himself.
+The comet was then rightfully named after him.

 Comet Halley’s next apparition

 Just like Edmund Halley’s clockwork predictions, Comet Halley will return again in the year 2061 with perihelion occurring on 28th July that year.
-It will be better placed for observation compared to that of the 1986 appearance and is expected to reach visual magnitude -0.3.
+It will be better placed for observation compared to that of the 1986 appearance as the comet will be the same side of the Sun as the Earth during perihelion.
+Halley’s Comet is expected to reach visual magnitude -0.3 in the 2061 pass.